checkcode890/checkblog/README.md

-# Blog Website
+# Sathi Website

-Blog website made with the help of Django where different users can login post blogs
+Sathi is a webapp to share your life, photos with friends and family made with django